 Main Page Content

-You are eligible to audit a course at The College at Brockport if you are either a full-time student (registered for 12 or more credits) or an older adult (60 years of age or older).
+You are eligible to audit a course at SUNY Brockport if you are either a full-time student (registered for 12 or more credits) or an older adult (60 years of age or older).
 Course auditing is on a space-available basis only.
 You must have the instructor's approval to audit a course.
 As a course auditor, there is no tuition or fees charged for the audited course, you are not registered for the audited course; you are not required to meet the course requirements; and you will not receive any formal recognition (i.e. grades or transcript entry of the audited course.

 The SUNY Board of Trustees has established a policy of tuition assistance for eligible employees of State University, the community colleges and the Research Foundation of State University of New York.
 This policy provides that up to 100 percent of the cost of tuition charged for eligible courses of instruction may be waived where such employees enroll in courses at a state operated campus of the University.
 The policy also provides that employees may be REIMBURSED for eligible courses of instruction if taken at OTHER THAN a state operated campus of the University.
 In the latter case, the funds must be made available by the employing unit.